 16. You cannot ever explain or fathom quite how tired you are

 For those of you whose babies have slept through the night since they were wee scraps, I’m afraid we cannot be friends.
 The rest of you, welcome, we stand together, tall and strong, in hope of one day defeating these night time terrors, regaining our brains and in search of that most holy of grails ‘sleeping through the night’.
-Hungover friends, or those people who’ve just woken a bit earlier than usual need not apply…or even attempt to compete with me, for you will encounter the wroth.
+Hungover friends, or those people who’ve just woken a bit earlier than usual need not apply…or even attempt to compete, for you will encounter the wroth.

 17. Surrendering to your toddler’s destructive ways